 Autism Cares Today organization helps cover grants to military families with children with autism.
 They give grant amounts of $100 to $5000 quarterly.
-So far, this organization has provided grants to over 1562 families with more than 1.85 million grants.
+This organization has provided grants to over 1562 families with more than 1.85 million grants.
 For a family to be eligible, they must have a child diagnosed with ASD.
 However, multiple cases are their top priority, military families and those earning an annual income of $100,000.
 (Apply for a grant)

 What the Grant Covers

-Safety equipment: One of the organizations’ objectives is to reach out to families to maintain the health and safety of autistic children.
+One of the organizations’ objectives is to reach out to families to maintain the health and safety of autistic children.
 Children with severe autism cases may bang their heads on walls or run down the streets.
-The organization provides the children with protective helmets, sensory equipment, GPS tracking, and special fences to protect their environment.
+The organization provides children with protective helmets, sensory equipment, GPS tracking.
+Also, special fences to protect their environment.

-Applied behavior analysis: This treatment is recognized as the most effective for autism.
-This therapy includes principal procedures, technological learning from analyzing behavior such as hygiene, learning skills, job competence, among many.
-This therapy decreases the Childs’ need for special services in workplaces, schools, and homes.
+This treatment is recognized as the most effective for autism.
+This therapy includes principal procedures, technological learning.
+This would include analyzing behavior such as hygiene, learning skills, job competence, among many.
+These strategies decrease the Childs’s need for special services in workplaces, schools, and homes.
 ABA helps the children manage lifestyle challenges that may come about.